eclipse-tractusx/sd-factory/README.md

 # Configuration
 SD-Factory and SD-Hub are two microservices, each of them has its own configuration file.
-The default the configuration property file is incorporated into the fat jar during build process, but its location can be overridden:
+The configuration property file is located under `resources` folder and is incorporated into the fat jar during build process.
+It can be customized before building if needed.
+Or,the another one can be used as its location can be overridden:
 ```shell
 java -jar myproject.jar --spring.config.location=file:./custom-config/
 ```